nimrodlahav/Mental-Imagery-in-Multimodal-Models/README.md

+Mental Imagery In Vision-Language Models

-# 🧠 Mental Imagery: Mathematical Foundations
+Mathematical Foundations

 This project explores the mathematical underpinnings of artificial neurons, multi-layer perceptrons (MLPs), attention mechanisms, and transformer architectures, as well as statistical foundations like the $t$-statistic.

----

-## 🔹 Artificial Neuron
+Artificial Neuron

 A single artificial neuron computes a weighted sum of its inputs, followed by a non-linear activation: